-The study shows that in 2015 alone Emirates’ impact in the US is substantial: a total of $21.3 billion* in revenue contributed to the US economy, including the creation of $10.5 billion in GDP and $6.4 billion in labour income, and more than 104,000 jobs.
+A study by Campbell-Hill shows Emirates’ impact in the US is substantial: a total of USD 21.3 billion in revenue contributed to the US economy, including the creation of USD 10.5 billion in GDP and USD 6.4 billion in labour income, and more than 104,000 jobs supported.

 *Annual Impact based on 2015 data and operations

 To view the press release, executive summary and full report, along with an infographic that highlights the key findings of the study, please click on the links below.